Cardinality: Large cardinals

 Large cardinals are at the forefront of set-theoretic research for both practical and philosophical reasons.
 In a practical sense, it is often the case that unproven or unprovable conjectures can be settled by sufficiently strong large cardinal axioms.
-In a philosophical sense, accoring to a platonic view among set-theorists such as W. Hugh Woodin, these axioms simply extend the system to include sets that are "supposed" to be considered.
+For example, the existence of a measurable cardinal is inconsistent with Gödel's constructibility axiom.
+Similarly, the existence of a Reinhardt cardinal is inconsistent with the axiom of choice, which makes it a much more controversial large cardinal axiom.
+In a philosophical sense, according to a platonic view among set-theorists such as W. Hugh Woodin, these axioms simply extend the system to include sets that are "supposed" to be considered.
 That is, there is some fundamental universe of sets, which these axioms grant further access to.
 For this reason, large cardinal axioms are generally given preference compared to other possible axioms of set theory.
-This view is controversial among a competing philosophy, sometimes called pluralsim, which posits that set theory should be understood as a multiverse of set theories, but no "absolute" or "true" model.
+This view is controversial among a competing philosophy, sometimes called pluralism, which posits that set theory should be understood as a multiverse of set theories, but no "absolute" or "true" model.

-Constructability

-The axiom of constructibility was the axiom introduced by Kurt Gödel to prove the relative consistency of the axiom of choice and generalized continuum hypothesis.
-It states that all sets are "constructable" (cf. Constructible universe).
-It has several consequences, naturally, including AC and GCH, but resolves several other important questions in set theory.
-The axiom, however, is not well-accepted by set-theorists, most believing it to be "too restrictive".
-In part it is because the axiom is contradicted by sufficiently strong large cardinal axioms.